+Water, plumbing and bathroom fittings

+Repair category 2

-► Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
-The sanitary fittings are of modern style and type.
+Notes Defective seal to the ensuite shower room this could lead to deterioration of the flooring/wall linings.
+Accordingly this area should be investigated further and repaired as necessary.
+The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.

 Heating and hot water

 Repair category 1

 Notes There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
-In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.
+In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesperson.